damachine/coolerdash/README.md

 - Remove any leftover files in `/opt/coolerdash/`, `/usr/bin/coolerdash`, and `/etc/systemd/system/coolerdash.service`.
 - Then retry the installation.

-**Other:**
+> [!NOTE]
-If you need help, open an issue at https://github.com/damachine/coolerdash/issues
+> If you need help, open an issue at https://github.com/damachine/coolerdash/issues

 ---